From Abracadabra to Zombies | View All

 Christian Scientists are just one of several religions that shun proper medical care and use prayer to heal themselves and their children.
 Asser and Swan reported that over a twenty-year period 172 children died whose parents chose religious rituals over medical care for them.
 They concluded: "One hundred forty fatalities were from conditions for which survival rates with medical care would have exceeded 90%.
 Eighteen more had expected survival rates of >50%.
 All but 3 of the remainder would likely have had some benefit from clinical help."
 Every year more children die because parents choose religious rituals over proper medical care for their children.
 After three deaths of children whose parents are members of a religious cult called Followers of Christ, the Oregon House of Representatives passed a bill that would remove legal protections for parents who rely on faith healing to care for their sick children.*

-See also acupuncture, alternative health practice, Ayurvedic medicine, chelation therapy, Deepak Chopra, Consegrity, DHEA, faith, Dr. Fritz, hot reading, John of god, prayer, psychic surgery, Sicher-Targ report on distant healing, and "Blind Faith Healing: a paradigm for the hopeless" by R. T. Carroll.
+See also acupuncture, alternative health practice, Ayurvedic medicine, chelation therapy, Deepak Chopra, Consegrity, DHEA, faith, Dr. Fritz, John of god, prayer, psychic surgery, Sicher-Targ report on distant healing, and "Blind Faith Healing: a paradigm for the hopeless" by R. T. Carroll.

 books and articles